Financial Times editor refused entry to Hong Kong

 - Seattle home prices down $80,000 from peak amid unprecedented spike in homes sitting unsold

-Hong Kong’s immigration authority have given no explanation for his expulsion and on Friday responded with a statement saying it would “act in accordance with the laws and policies and decide whether the entry will be allowed or refused after careful consideration of the circumstances of each case.”
+Hong Kong’s immigration authority has given no explanation for his expulsion and on Friday responded with a statement saying it would “act in accordance with the laws and policies and decide whether the entry will be allowed or refused after careful consideration of the circumstances of each case.”

+In Beijing, foreign ministry spokeswoman Hua Chunying said Hong Kong had the right to decide who could enter the territory.

+“As you know, when people travel around the world, it is normal for every country to permit or reject a visitor’s entry according to its law governing the administration of entry and exit,” Hua said at a daily news briefing.

+“The lecture will definitely happen.
+If there is a single Hong Kong person who is willing to listen, or a single reader who contacts me, I will be there,” Ma said.

+Ma speculated there was a “black hand” behind the authorities controlling the conditions under which he could appear, but vowed to “communicate with readers over these days in Hong Kong however possible.”

-In a statement issued Friday, the Hong Kong Journalists Association said that in barring Mallet’s entry, the government was “severely violating the freedoms of press and speech, and further damaging the reputation and status of Hong Kong as an international city,” according to the newspaper South China Morning Post.
+In a statement Friday, the Hong Kong Journalists Association said that in barring Mallet’s entry, the government was “severely violating the freedoms of press and speech, and further damaging the reputation and status of Hong Kong as an international city,” according to the newspaper South China Morning Post.

 Pro-democracy legislators on the city council also expressed worries over the incident, saying the erosion of basic legal rights could harm Hong Kong’s ability to attract foreign investment.

-The denial of a visa to Mallet has been widely condemned by journalists, human rights and civic society groups in Hong Kong, who saw it as a sign of China’s growing encroachment on freedom of speech in the city.
+The denial of a visa to Mallet had been widely condemned by journalists, human rights and civic society groups in Hong Kong, who saw it as a sign of China’s growing encroachment on freedom of speech in the Asian financial hub.

-Concerns have also been raised by the apparent kidnappings and prosecutions in China of independent booksellers from Hong Kong and legal cases brought against pro-democracy legislators and organizers of large-scale anti-government protests in 2014.
+Concerns have also been raised by the apparent kidnappings and prosecutions in China of independent booksellers and legal cases brought against pro-democracy legislators and organizers of large-scale anti-government protests in 2014.

 Hong Kong was promised semi-autonomy for 50 years as part of its 1997 handover from British rule, allowing it to retain its limited democracy and rights to assembly and free speech that are denied on the Chinese mainland.

-The Foreign Correspondent’s Club is an institution dating back more than 75 years ago to when Hong Kong was a British colony.
+The Foreign Correspondents’ Club dates back more than 75 years to when Hong Kong was a British colony.

 At the Aug.
 14 talk at the FCC, Mallet introduced Hong Kong National Party leader Andy Chan by acknowledging official criticism while citing the territory’s tolerance for dissent.